Skip to content

 Field Type Description Default

-coa_port int UDP port to listen for CoA/DM requests 3799
+port int UDP port to listen for CoA/DM requests 3799

 CoA Client